 While we are still learning more about COVID-19 and its spread, there is currently no evidence to suggest that COVID-19 can be prevented by engaging in good oral hygiene.
 However, we do know that practising good oral hygiene can reduce dental diseases like cavities and periodontal disease and maintaining good oral health positively impacts your overall health.

 It’s important to note that respiratory viruses such as COVID-19 initiate and spread in the nasal and oral cavities and throat.
 Touching one’s eye can also be a source of transmission.
 Practising good oral hygiene will have no effect on transmission to these locations.

-The CDC (Centres for Disease Control and Prevention) has a number of recommendations about how to protect yourself and others from COVID-19, however the recommendations don’t include oral hygiene practices as a protective measure.
-If you and your family are staying home to help prevent the spread, in addition to the recommended CDC measures, take the opportunity to showcase and encourage good oral care habits for your kids.
+The CDC (Centres for Disease Control and Prevention) has a number of recommendations about how to protect yourself and others from COVID-19, however the recommendations don’t include oral hygiene practices as protective measures.
+While you and your family are staying home to help prevent the spread, in addition to the recommended CDC measures, take the opportunity to showcase and encourage good oral care habits for your kids.

 Should I replace or disinfect my toothbrush if I’ve had COVID-19?